 Many years back, my husband, Shashank, and I had taken a beginner’s ski lesson at Mount Seymour in Vancouver.
 It was our first visit to his parents’ home after our wedding, and we wanted to do something memorable to mark our visit.
-As much as this was supposed to be a class to learn skiing, for me, it was a lesson in tumbling.
+As much as this was supposed to be a class for learning to ski, for me, it was a lesson in tumbling.

 All I could manage by the end of it was to put on my skis, slide down a small slope, frantically try to push my heels out to bring the skis into a pizza position, fail to do so, and eventually fall at the end of the slope.
 The saving grace was that I managed to fall on the left side of the path so that the next student could take her turn skiing down.
 I waited, sitting down for either my husband or the ski instructor to come and help prop me up again so I could take the skis off, walk up the slope and give it another try.
 At the end of the half-day lesson, I was tired.
 Tired of the tumbling class.

 Naturally, when we booked a beginner’s ski lesson in Whistler six years later, I knew better than to expect anything.
 If I could do a little more skiing and a little less tumbling, I’d consider it a success.
 The sheer opportunity to be in such surreal, Coast Mountain scenery while learning to ski was enough.

 Moreover, having developed a daily meditation practice over a year and a half, this student no longer lives in the future but tries to stay in the present moment.
 So I was happy, but not excited.
 And I was calm, not nervous.
 Perhaps, the calm within me also came from a deep knowledge that not everything from that first lesson was lost.
 Perhaps, some muscle memory remained?